albirrkarim/react-speech-highlight-demo/API.md

   <summary>Show Code</summary>
   <br/>

-Important, This example using react `useMemo()` to avoid unecessary react rerender. i mean it will only execute when the `text` is changing. it's similiar with `useEffect()`.
+Important, This example using react `useMemo()` to avoid unnecessary react rerender. i mean it will only execute when the `text` is changing. it's similar with `useEffect()`.

 <br/>